 The next bit was harder.
 Her husband Dave is a handy type who loves a good project so he got to work converting the idea into a workable model.
 The first 50 Sewezis were hand made in his shed, and many of those are still in use around their home town of Whangarei, New Zealand.

-Ten years later, tens of thousands of Sewezis have found their way to all corners of the globe, and the positive feedback from our customers makes the many years of hard work and struggle all the more worthwhile.
+Sixteen years since the launch of SewEzi the company, tens of thousands of Sewezis have found their way to all corners of the globe, and the positive feedback from our customers makes the many years of hard work and struggle all the more worthwhile.

 One morning in Dec 1999 Catherine woke up and said to David I have an idea.
 I have a concept to build a sewing table.
 At this time Catherine was part of a sewing group, which consisted of four mums with school age children.
 They lived 15-30mins away from each and met once a week to stitch at each others homes.
 Sewing space was always at a premium.
 As well as the moving around all the time between houses, one of the group was experiencing back pain and sore shoulders while sewing.